Middle School FAQs

 What courses are required in 7th and 8th grades?

 Class VI students (7th graders) must take English Via Latin (EVL), math, science, geography, and a rotation of visual arts, drama, computer proficiency, and music.
-In addition, Class VI students must choose to take a modern language (French, Spanish or Japanese) and one of the three musical ensembles (chorus, wind ensemble or string ensemble).
+In addition, Class VI students can choose to take a modern language (French, Spanish or Japanese) and one of the three musical ensembles (chorus, wind ensemble or string ensemble).
 Class V students (8th graders) take English, one or two languages (if two, one must be Latin), math, science, civics, and a minimum of one art per semester.
 In addition, Class V students may choose to join one of the three musical ensembles.

 How is writing taught in the Middle School?